illinois-ceesd/mirgecom/doc/development.rst

 --------------------------

-We are using GitHub's pull requests (PRs) feature to integrate changes into mirgecom.
+We are using GitHub's pull requests (PRs) feature to integrate changes into mirgecom and its supporting packages.
 Pull requests are based on git branches that are merged into another branch (usually the master branch).
 Note that pull requests are a GitHub feature and live outside the main git functionality; the `git` program itself has no knowledge of them.